Arunangshu-Das/Arunangshu-Das/README.md

 ## I'm passionate about software development, web development, and machine learning, and I'm constantly expanding my knowledge in these areas.

 # About Me
-- 🔭 I'm currently working as a software engineer with expertise in developing web applications using Python, Flask, Node, React.
-- 🌱 I'm currently focusing on deep learning and exploring frameworks like TensorFlow and Keras.
+- 🔭 I have a strong foundation in both frontend and backend development, and I thoroughly enjoy crafting interactive and user-friendly web applications.
-- 💼 I have strong web development skills and experience working with HTML, CSS, JavaScript, and popular frameworks like React, Vit and Flask.
+- 💼 As a web developer, I'm proficient in HTML, CSS, and JavaScript, and I have experience working with popular frameworks like React and Django.
+I'm passionate about creating seamless and visually appealing website designs.
+- ⚙️ On the data science front, I specialize in machine learning and deep learning.
+I love building models, analyzing data, and extracting valuable insights from complex datasets.
+I have a solid understanding of algorithms and data structures, and I'm particularly proud of my 5-star rating in problem-solving.
-- ⛓️ I'm also enthusiastic about blockchain technology and have experience in developing decentralized applications (DApps) using Solidity and Ethereum.
+- ⛓️ Additionally, I am deeply fascinated by blockchain technology and its potential to revolutionize various industries.
+I have hands-on experience developing decentralized applications (DApps) using Solidity and Ethereum.
+- 🌱 I'm always eager to enhance my knowledge and skills.
+Currently, I'm focusing on advancing my expertise in web development, machine learning, and blockchain to stay at the forefront of these rapidly evolving fields.
 - 💬 Ask me about my previous experience in software, web development, or blockchain—I'd be glad to share my journey.
 - 📫 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/arunangshu-das/) or visit [my website](https://arunangshu.in/) to connect.